Introduction

 Ask yourself:

-Can a new user understand the platform within five minutes?
+Can a new user grasp the platform in five minutes?

 Lesson 5: AI Is Becoming a Competitive Advantage

-In 2026, customers increasingly expect software to be intelligent.
+In 2026, buyers expect software to be smart.

 Examples include: